openwurl/wurlwind/README.md

 # Usage
 You will need your authorizationHeaderToken from Highwinds as well as manage your own accountHashes.

-There is a plan to implement username/password based authentication if you do not want to use a permanent API token.
+There is no plan to implement username/password based authentication.
+While it is supported by the Striketracker API, this library is focused on using a permaent API token.

 ### Client
 You must first configure and maintain a client in your application.
 As of right now this looks like the example below, however it's going to accept EnvVars ultimately for secrets (not implemented yet)